carrie873/carrieanngable/content/authors/admin/_index.md

 - Visitors
 ---

 Carrie Ann Gable is a sociology PhD student at the Ohio State University studying health disparities and American Indian and Alaskan Native populations.
-The projects that are currently in process are health insurance literacy levels differences from policy purchasers and plan providers as well as tribal juristiction and health disparities.
+She recieved her Bachelors of Science in Sociology and Psychology in 2018 at Central Michigan University.
+The projects that are currently in progress are health insurance literacy levels differences between policy purchasers and plan providers as well as tribal juristiction and health disparities.